 The Plastic Free Mermaid

-Kate Nelson is the Plastic Free Mermaid and a Byron Shire local devoted to supporting people to quit single use plastics.
+Plastic Free Mermaid and a Byron Shire local devoted to supporting people to quit single use plastics.

 Sunglass Fix is one of many eco warriors who can be found in Northern New South Wales, Australia’s Byron Shire, doing their part to reduce waste and promote environmentally sustainable choices.
 Kate Nelson is another local who is doing her part to protect our precious planet by waging war on single use plastics.
 With more than 100,000 instagram followers her book and website I Quit Plastics is devoted to educating people on plastic free living.